uchicago-capp-30320/CivicLens/docs/endpoints/document.md

 **/document/<str:document_id>/comment**

-Endpoint to allow users to post comments on a given document
+Endpoint to allow users to post comments on a given document.

 Parameters: None